syncthing/docs/users/config.rst

 The following child elements may be present:

 address
     Set the listen address.
-One address element must be present.
+Exactly one address element must be present.
 Allowed address formats are:

     IPv4 address and port (``127.0.0.1:8384``)
         The address and port are used as given.